SiggiSmara/Hull-WEMA/README.md

 For more detail information related to the proposed method and previous study, please refers to following publications:
 1. Hansun, S. (2013).
 A New Approach of Moving Average Method in Time Series Analysis.
 Proceedings of 2013 Conference on New Media Studies, Tangerang, Indonesia. doi:10.1109/CoNMedia.2013.6708545
+2. Hansun, S., Charles, V., Gherman, T., Subanar, and Indrati, C.R.
+(2021).
+A tuned Holt-Winters white-box model for COVID-19 prediction.
+International Journal of Management and Decision Making, in press. doi:10.1504/IJMDM.2021.10034422

 *DATA SOURCE*
 * The main data source is taken from *COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University*. https://github.com/CSSEGISandData/COVID-19